qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog312/index.rst

 Feature: Allow to delete custom label position
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We added new possibility to delete custom label position by pressing DEL key when moving the label.
+We added a new possibility option to delete custom label position by pressing DEL key when moving the label.

 |image18|